Placeholder Text

 For a JCC Unusual Enrollment History Appeal Form

-Students may access their financial aid and/or any outstanding requirements by accessing the “Financial Aid Self Service” from Self-Service.
+Students can access their financial aid offer or view any outstanding requirements by logging in to Self-Service through the Jaguar Portal.

-Students who do not have Financial Aid posted to their account must either pay out of pocket or they may set up a Tuition Payment Plan.
+Students who do not have a Financial Aid offer posted to their account must either pay their charges in full or they may set up a Payment Plan through Nelnet.

 *Remember for Financial Aid and/or VA enrollment status

-Any courses that do not count toward a student’s current program of study will not be used to determine enrollment status for Financial Aid and/or VA unless they are eligible remedial courses.
+Any courses that do not apply to a student’s current program of study will not be considered when determining enrollment status for Financial Aid and/or VA benefits, unless they are qualifying remedial courses.

-Fast Track courses must be registered for by the 10% point of the semester to be included in enrollment intensity (hours) for financial aid purposes unless the student first enrolls after the 10% point of the term.
+2nd 8-week session courses must be added to your schedule by the 10% point of the semester (August 26th - FA Census Date) to be included in enrollment hours for financial aid purposes, unless the student first enrolls after the 10% point of the term.

-Students needing a Book Emergency Loan must have applied for Financial Aid and be in good standing as far as their Satisfactory Academic Progress (2.0 GPA and have passed 67% of classes taken).
+We will begin processing Book Emergency Loans beginning on August 5th.
+To be considered for a Book Emergency Loan, students must have applied for Financial Aid and be making Satisfactory Academic Progress (minimum 2.0 GPA and have passed 67% of classes taken).

-Students must have already registered and must have submitted all requested documents before they come to Financial Aid.
-The Datatel system will not allow us to process an emergency loan until the student has registered and the student's tuition payment has been covered.
+Students must be registered and have submitted all required documents before requesting a Book Emergency Loan.
+The Colleague system will not allow us to process an emergency loan until the student has registered and their tuition payment has been covered.

-Students with Book Emergency Loans can begin charging books on the same dates as all other Financial Aid students.
-See Below.
+Students who receive Book Emergency Loans may begin charging books on the same dates as all other students receiving Financial Aid.
+(See Below)

 Book Emergency Loans

-Important: Out-of-stock books must be pre-charged against your Financial Aid on the last two days to charge May 21, 2025 and May 22, 2025.
+Important: Books that are out-of-stock must be pre-charged to your Financial Aid on the last two days for charging, August 25th and August 26th.
 A charge slip must be completed.
-There will be NO book charges after May 22, 2025 (no exceptions).
+There will be NO book charges after August 26th. (no exceptions)

 Charging Books